SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Methods

-Spatial transcriptomics data exhibit characteristic statistical properties: discrete counts with overdispersion and high sparsity.
+\textbf{ZINB Probabilistic Reconstruction.} Spatial transcriptomics data exhibit characteristic statistical properties: discrete counts with overdispersion and high sparsity.
 These properties can be modeled by a zero-inflated negative binomial (ZINB) distribution, whose mathematical form is given below:

-where $\mu$ and $\theta$ denote the mean and dispersion of gene expression, while $\pi$ denotes the probability of zero inflation, $\mathrm{I}(\cdot)$ denote the indicator function.
+where $\mu$ and $\theta$ denote the mean and dispersion of gene expression, while $\pi$ denotes the probability of zero inflation, $\operatorname{I}(\cdot)$ denote the indicator function.
 To incorporate these characteristics into spatial domain identification, we employ a three-layer MLP $f(\cdot)$ to estimate the zero-inflation probability matrix $\boldsymbol{\Pi}$, the mean matrix $\mathbf{M}$, and the dispersion matrix $\boldsymbol{\Theta}$, as follows:

 where $\mathbf{W}{\pi}$, $\mathbf{W}{\mu}$, and $\mathbf{W}_{\theta}$ denote the learnable weight matrices for $\boldsymbol{\Pi}$, $\mathbf{M}$, and $\boldsymbol{\Theta}$, respectively.
 To learn the model parameters, we minimize the negative log-likelihood of the ZINB model with respect to the observed $X$, which can be defined as follows: